-This is particularly relevant in situations where an older adult may have a supervisory role over a younger adult (a boss or mentor), or when an older adult has access to substantially greater resources than their younger lover (a wealthy older boyfriend).
+This is particularly relevant in situations where an older adult may have a supervisory role over a younger adult (as a boss or mentor), or when an older adult has access to substantially greater resources than their younger lover (for example, a wealthy older boyfriend).
 It’s also relevant for adults who need physical care, in which case the younger partner may have more power than the older person they are caring for.

 That’s why, instead of thinking of age differences as a math problem, Harris says we have to consider age as one factor within the relationship’s “ecology of power.”

-A phrase from domestic violence activism, “ecology of power” encompasses the dynamics that surround two people’s intimacy, the emotional equivalent of a rainforest or desert ecosystem.
+A phrase from domestic violence activism, “ecology of power,” encompasses the dynamics that surround two people’s intimacy.
+It’s the emotional equivalent of a rainforest or desert ecosystem.
 This ecology is made up of all the factors that affect how two people relate, from age, gender, and workplace relationships, to race, income, sexuality, and disability.

 Cultural stereotypes about sex and identity can affect ecologies of power.
 These are the beliefs that censure older “cougars” who date consenting younger men, while victim-blaming teenage boys whose assumed sexual precocity is used to justify their abuse.
 These also, says Harris, include the racist beliefs that long portrayed people like R. Kelly’s victims, mostly girls and young women of color, as unworthy of social protection.